NonameUntitled/cv/README.md

-# My CV
+# Here you can find my ✨ CV ✨
-This repo contains:
-  1) :sparkles: CV :sparkles:
-  2) :sparkles: CV sources :sparkles: